Two Door Cinema Club: Keep On Smiling (2022)

 During the band's May 2022 tour dates in Brazil, Two Door Cinema Club performed with unknown folk singer David Clements as the group's vocalist instead of Trimble.
 Trimble was not allowed to enter Brazil because he was unable to receive a COVID-19 vaccine for medical reasons.

 On 16 June 2022, Two Door Cinema Club released the first single, "Wonderful Life" from their forthcoming fifth album, Keep On Smiling.

 On 28 July, after using lottery scratcher-themed posts to reveal the date, "Lucky" was released as the second single.

 The album was released digitally by Lower Third Records/Prolifica Inc. on 2 September 2022, with a limited edition run of 5,000 vinyl albums being released on 4 November 2022 (in association with PIAS in Europe and Glassnote in North America).
-As a protest to multi-format releases and album bundles, which has seen many indie acts like The Wombats, Sea Power and Maximo Park drop out of the UK Top 75 Albums Chart from the Top 5 in their second week of release, the band decided to destroy their latest album's masters in a furnace, so it could never be issued on CD or re-issued in the future.
+As a protest to multi-format releases and album bundles, which has seen many indie acts such as The Wombats, Sea Power and Maximo Park drop out of the top 5 of the UK Albums Chart in their second week of release, the band decided to destroy their latest album's masters in a furnace, so it could never be issued on CD or re-issued in the future.

 In September 2023, the group released a new single, "Sure Enough".

 In March 2024, the group released another new single, "Happy Customers".
 Alongside the release, the band confirmed that the recent singles aren't currently a part of a larger album, as the format of album "feels very dated" according to Halliday.